glitton/dive-with-sean/content/blog/cenotes/index.md

 I've been to a number of cenotes since I've been visiting and now living in Mexico.
 A cenote, pronounced as “seh-no-tay”, is a natural sinkhole looking like an underground chamber or cave containing fresh water with a temperature of 77 degree fahrenheit.
 It's a great way to cool off during the hot summers in Mexico but you can also go scuba diving in them!

-My favorites are Cenote Zapote aka Hells Bells and Maravilla.
+My favorites are right in my hometown of Puerto Morelos, Cenote Zapote and Maravilla.
 Unfortunately, Maravilla was closed due to an accident so we went to Cenote Kin-Ha instead which to my surprise was very cool! :joy:

-What makes Hells Bells so interesting is the formations have shapes resembling bells, lampshades or even an elephant's feet.
-This dive is best done with nitrox as depths can go to 115 feet.
+What makes Zapote aka Hells Bells so interesting is the formations have shapes resembling bells, lampshades or even an elephant's feet.
+This dive is best done with nitrox as depths can go to as deep as 115 feet.

-Check out the video of this dive which I did with Walt and Andres of OmDelfin.
+Check out the video of this dive which I did with my neighbor Walt and Andres of OmDelfin.
 `youtube: https://youtu.be/dhb8Fer5SKg`

 Since Maravilla was closed, I didn't know what to expect diving Cenote Kin-ha.
 To my surprise, it was just as cavernous as Marvilla!
 The highlight for me was seeing the ray of light shining through highlighting the free divers.